Polona Hercog: 2013

 At the Australian Open, she was defeated in the first round by 21st seed Varvara Lepchenko.

 Seeded 17th for qualifying at the French Open, she beat Ajla Tomljanović in the first round of qualifying, but in the second round she lost to Grace Min.
 After the French Open, Hercog played the 25k-tournament in Maribor, Slovenia.
 As the top seed, she won the tournament defeating Ana Konjuh in the final.
 At the 100k-tournament in Marseille, she was defeated in the semifinals by top seed Anabel Medina Garrigues.
 Competing at the first edition of the Nürnberger Versicherungscup, Hercog upset second seed Klára Zakopalová in the first round.
 In the second round, she beat Julia Cohen in two sets.
 In the quarterfinals, Hercog was defeated by fifth seed Lucie Šafářová.

 Seeded fourth for qualifying at Wimbledon, Hercog lost in the second round of qualifying to Petra Cetkovská.

 At Palermo, she was defeated in the second round by second seed Roberta Vinci.
 Hercog won the ITS Cup as the top seed beating Katarzyna Piter in the final.
 Seeded sixth at the Baku Cup, Hercog lost in the first round to Galina Voskoboeva.

 Hercog qualified for the Cincinnati Open defeating ninth seed Lourdes Domínguez Lino in the final round of qualifying.
 In the first round, she beat world No. 19, Dominika Cibulková, 6–2, 6–4.
 In the second round, Hercog lost to sixth seed Sara Errani.
 At the US Open, Hercog was defeated in the first round by 24th seed Ekaterina Makarova.

 At the Challenge Bell, she stunned top seed and defending champion Kirsten Flipkens in the first round 6–3, 6–1.
 In the second round, she beat qualifier Julie Coin 6–0, 6–2.
 In the quarterfinals, Hercog lost to Christina McHale.
 Hercog qualified for the Pan Pacific Open beating ninth seed Tsvetana Pironkova in the final round of qualifying.
 In the first round, she was defeated in a close match by world No. 35, Lucie Šafářová.
 Qualifying for the China Open, Hercog beat Monica Puig in the first round 6–1, 6–4.
 In the second round, Hercog upset 14th seed and former world No. 1, Ana Ivanovic.
 In the third round, she lost to third seed Agnieszka Radwańska.
 Her final tournament of the year was the Japan Open.
 In the first round, she beat Petra Cetkovská, and received a walkover in the second round since her opponent, second seed Sabine Lisicki, withdrew due to a hip injury.
 In the quarterfinals, Hercog was defeated by Kurumi Nara.

-She ended the year ranked No. 66.
+She ended the year ranked world No. 66.